dougeby/IntuneDocs/intune/device-enrollment.md

 - [Enroll iOS devices using Device Enrollment Program](https://docs.microsoft.com/intune/device-enrollment-program-enroll-ios)

 ### USB-SA
 IT admins use Apple Configurator, through USB, to prepare each corporate-owned device manually for enrollment using Setup Assistant.
 The IT admin creates an enrollment profile and exports it to Apple Configurator.
-When users receive their devices, they are then prompted to run Setup Assistant to enroll their device.
+When users receive their devices, they're then prompted to run Setup Assistant to enroll their device.
 This method supports **iOS supervised** mode, which in turn enables the following features:
 - Locked enrollment
 - Kiosk mode and other advanced configurations and restrictions